 He was 48 years old when he was rushed to the hospital with heart failure.

 He needed an artificial valve.
-It didn’t make sense, as he seemed perfectly healthy.
-That was until my Mom told us the story…
+It did not make sense as he seemed perfectly healthy.
+That was until my mom told us the story.

-My Father had Rheumatic Fever twice in the space of two years as a child.
+My father had Rheumatic Fever twice in the space of two years as a child.
 There was significant damage to his heart.
-At the age of 20, the Doctor’s told him that he’d probably not live past his 30th birthday.
-In spite of this, my Father become a certified accountant, wed my Mother, and to the surprise of some in the medical community, he lived through their honeymoon, and helped raise four children.
+At the age of 20, the doctors told him that he would probably not live past his 30th birthday.
+In spite of this, my father became a certified accountant, wed my mother, and to the surprise of some in the medical community, he lived through their honeymoon and helped raise four children.

 I empathized with my parent’s decision to keep Dad’s medical situation to themselves.
 They didn’t want us to worry.

 The revelation of my father’s heart condition changed my perspective of him forever.
 I understood why he behaved the way he had.
 I was proud of him for how hard he worked to provide for his family.
 I was humbled by all that he’d done for us, getting up each day, knowing that it could be his last, and doing it all in an unassuming way, with integrity.

 He died the morning of August 25th, 1986 when his artificial heart valve failed.

 I regret that I rarely told him how much I loved him, or how proud I was of him, and to be his son.

 I believe he chose to make the best of his life, seeing every day as a gift.

 After he died, I vowed to be the best father and provider I could be for my family, modeling myself after my dad who was my hero.